hogeschool/INFWAD/Week09/readme.md

 dotnet ef migrations add InitCustomer dotnet ef database update
 ```
-> use Ctrl+Ship+P to open pallet, SQLite:Open Database (select the db file)/ SQL Explorer to view schema, provided you have appropriate SQLite Extension installed for example by alexcvzz
+> use Ctrl+Shift+P to open the Command Palette (VSCode), SQLite:Open Database (select the db file)/ SQL Explorer to view schema, provided you have appropriate SQLite Extension installed for example (by alexcvzz)
 - Other dbms can be used to view database schema for example pgadim for Postgress etc.